-Although your final transcript will show only PASS or FAIL, the University may provide information grades and/or percentage values for feedback purposes.
+Although all assessed components will be assignments, and will be marked on a pass/fail basis, the University may provide information grades and/or percentage values for feedback purposes.

 11.2 Assignment FAQ

 What is the purpose of the assignments?
 All modules in the programme have written assignments.
 Some modules also have an examination - see individual module descriptors.
 The assignments have three functions: to help in the development of critical and compositional skills necessary to the thesis; attaining a critical understanding of the module content at the doctoral level; and provide an opportunity to examine topics that you may wish to research in the thesis.